 Step 6: retaining risk assessments - risk assessments are retained for 3 years after the length of time they apply.
 Risk assessments are securely disposed of.

 6. Types of risk assessments

-Risk assessments are written as needed and reviewed by Proprietor and Head of School.
+Risk assessments are written as needed and reviewed by Proprietor and Head of School with the input of the Safeguarding Team.
 Centre Academy London will provide risk assessments for the following: